springboardmentor545-lgtm/AI_Enhanced_EHR_TeamA/README.md

 # AI-Powered Enhanced EHR Imaging & Documentation System:

 An advanced healthcare application that integrates Generative AI with Electronic Health Records (EHR) to enhance medical imaging, automate clinical documentation, and improve ICD-10 coding accuracy.
-The system leverages Azure OpenAI, Computer Vision, and APIs to streamline clinical workflows, reduce administrative workload, and improve diagnostic efficiency.By automating clinical notes, streamlining ICD-10 coding, and enhancing medical image resolution, this system empowers clinicians to spend less time on non-clinical tasks and more time on patient care.
+The system leverages Azure OpenAI, Computer Vision, and APIs to streamline clinical workflows, reduce administrative workload, and improve diagnostic efficiency.this system empowers clinicians to spend less time on non-clinical tasks and more time on patient care.

 ---
 The project follows an end-to-end pipeline consisting of four major stages, each building upon the previous one.